Car Rental Cancun

 - La Ruta de Los Cenotes - The route of the cenotes, which are pits that were formed after the limestone bedrock collapsed and the groundwater beneath was exposed.
 Though it is not the only place where they occur, cenotes are particularly associated with the Yucatan Peninsula.
 The sinkholes were regarded by the Maya as a way to the afterlife and were therefore treated as holy.
 Many Mayan cities were formed around cenotes, as they made it easy for the inhabitants to get water.
 Although cenotes can be found across the peninsula, La Ruta is a route with many cenotes along one road.
 The route begins just south of Puerto Morelos which itself is south of Cancun.
 From there, travel west towards Leona Vicario, stopping wherever you find a great cenote.

 - Cenotes X'kekén and Samula - Though not on La Ruta de Los Cenotes, these two cenotes are also worth visiting.
 They are located just outside of Valladolid, making them a perfect pitstop on the way to or from Chichen Itza.
-Both of these cenotes are enclosed with small holes in the top that let in daylight.
+Both of these cenotes are enclosed with small holes in the top that let in sunlight.
 This creates a stunning place that you would regret not taking a dip in.

 - Belize - Anyone spending more than a few days on the Mayan Riviera shouldn’t miss also going to Belize.
 An affordable ferry exists from Chetumal to the town of San Pedro on Ambergris Caye.
 In Chetumal, you can leave your rental car in a secured parking lot called Estacionamiento "Del Centro.”
 They are not open on Sunday, but will probably meet you to let you get your car, especially if you arrange this in advance.
 From San Pedro, it is possible to travel further to Caye Caulker and Belize City by ferry.
 Flights on small aircraft are also an option.
 Note that immigration procedures will take place upon arrival in San Pedro and when you return to Chetumal.